RaresDrs/proiect-cadre/README.md

 Math & Physics: NumPy

 Visualization: Matplotlib
- How it WorksThe engine discretizes the structure into beam elements.
+ How it Works The engine discretizes the structure into beam elements.
  Each element's stiffness matrix is assembled into a global matrix, solving for displacements using:
  [K] * {u} = {F}
+ Where:
- Where:[K] = Global Stiffness Matrix
+ [K] = Global Stiffness Matrix
  {u}= Nodal Displacement Vector
  {F} = Applied Load Vector
  ⚠️ Disclaimer This software is intended for educational and preliminary design check purposes only.